 Thoughts such as: Who is God?
 What were you created for?
 Why are you alive?
 What is your purpose in life?
 These are the thoughts I believe the wealthiest of the wealthy people should be asking themselves.

 If you can save and invest enough money to build a strong financial portfolio, then you can then literally buy yourself the time to go on a quest with your life to find answers to these questions.
 Once you begin to find your answers to the deepest questions known to man, then you have reached our definition of what being wealthy ultimately means.

 Now, onto my five favorite financial vehicles that will help you build wealth, security, and financial-freedom so that you can go on an adventure to find your purpose in life:

 My Emergency Fund.
 (I call it my sleep-at-night, and mental-health fund.)

 I’m going to keep this one easy.
-It’s really not a true financial investment, but it’s my most powerful investment that improves my mental health.
-Pro-tip: Your mental health should always be your most important asset and investment.
+It’s really not a true financial investment, but it’s one of the most powerful investments that helps me maintain my mental health.
+Pro-tip: To be truly wealthy, your mental-health should always be your most important asset and investment.

-Discipline yourself to save, save, save so that you can build up an emergency fund with about 6 months of cash in it.
-I always keep about 10-15K available to me in cash.
+Discipline yourself to save, save, save so that you can build up an emergency fund with around 6-months of cash in it.
+I always keep about $10-15K available to me in cash.
 Why?
 That way I never have to stress about paying a bill.
-I never have to say “No” to an opportunity I really want to do.
-I never have to worry about money in my short-term views, and that freedom-from-worry is priceless to me.
+I never have to say “No” to an opportunity I really want to experience.
+I never have to worry about money in my short-term views.
+That freedom from worrying about money in my short-term views is priceless to me.

 I sleep soundly every night not having to worry about my money in my short-term decisions.
-My mental health is always my number one investment, and I encourage you to do the same.
-Start by building an emergency fund of six months cash if you don’t have one.
-It will be priceless to you.
+My mental health is always my number one investment.
+I encourage you to prioritize your mental health the same way.
+Start your investing strategy by building an emergency fund of six months cash.
+The peace it will bring you will be priceless to you.